 (56) Variance Permit Conditions.
 Effluent limits in the discharger's permit will be based on the variance and not the underlying water quality standard, so long as the variance remains effective.
 The department shall establish and incorporate into the discharger’s NPDES permit all conditions necessary to implement and enforce an approved variance and associated pollutant reduction plan.
 The permit must include, at a minimum, the following requirements:

 (a) an interim concentration based permit limit or requirement representing the best achievable effluent quality based on discharge monitoring data and which is no less stringent than that achieved under the previous permit.
-For a new discharger, the permit limit would be calculated based on best achievable technology;
+For a new discharger, the permit limit WILL be calculated based on best achievable technology;

 (b) a requirement to implement any pollutant reduction actions approved as part of a pollutant reduction plan submitted in accordance with section (45)(ed) above and to make reasonable progress toward attaining the underlying water quality standard(s);